Wednesday, 1 April 2020

 Slick Rick released The Ruler's Back in July, which spawned the single 'It’s a Boy' in November.
 Tong wisely opted to play the Large Professor’s remix off of the B-Side, which sounded a lot like Pete Rock had a hand in it.
 The sampled vibraphone of Cal Tjader compliments Rick’s soft, singsong cadence very nicely.
 Unfortunately, by the time it was released Slick Rick was serving time for second-degree attempted murder.

 A guy I knew from around the way, called Ed, had previously made me copies of The Devil Made Me Do It by Paris, Mr Hood by KMD, and the eponymously titled Young Black Teenagers album.
-We didn’t consciously take turns, but my brother had been buying more than his fair share, and I was passing on whatever Anthony Cambridge could provide me with, so when Boogie Down Productions put out their fifth and final album Sex & Violence in February ‘92, Ed duly obliged.
+We didn’t consciously take turns, but my brother had been buying his fair share, and I was passing on whatever Anthony Cambridge could provide me with, so when Boogie Down Productions put out their fifth and final album Sex & Violence in February ‘92, Ed duly obliged.
+(My brother disputes this and reckons it was him that bought it.)
 The album didn’t sell so well, possibly because KRS-One had rubbed a few people in the industry up the wrong way.
 'Ruff Ruff', featuring Freddie Foxxx, and 'Duck Down' are the standout tracks.

 On the other side of the tape on which I recorded Sex & Violence, I made a copy of F.U.
 Don't Take It Personal by the Fu-Schnickens.
 A Tribe Called Quest co-produced this album – they were Jive Records label-mates – and Phife Dawg served up guest vocals on 'La Schmoove', the group’s second single.
 'Generals' is indicative of the approach: sparse beats, fast-paced raps, and references to martial art films (way before Wu-Tang Clan made this sort of thing fashionable).
 Das EFX, who came slightly after, had a similar approach to rhyming but presented with a harder edge, which might explain why they're regarded as the more influential act of the two.